muhammadsajidkhanol/Mk-bot/README.md

 ### 2. 🖥 Deploy on Pterodactyl Panel

-- Download your forked bot repository
+- Download your bot file
 - Login to your Pterodactyl panel
 - Upload the ZIP or extracted files
 - Extract the content inside your panel file manager